The US AI Regulatory Landscape

 NIST AI Risk Management Framework

 The NIST AI RMF, released January 2023, provides a voluntary framework that multiple state laws reference.
-Colorado explicitly provides a safe harbor for organizations following NIST AI RMF or ISO/IEC 42001.
+Colorado’s 2024 AI Act once offered a rebuttable-presumption safe harbor for following NIST AI RMF or ISO/IEC 42001, but SB 26-189 removed it and provided no replacement; the frameworks remain sound governance practice rather than a codified legal defense in Colorado.
 NIST 1.1 has not yet been released; through 2026 NIST is publishing addenda and profiles, including the Generative AI Profile (NIST AI 600-1, July 2024) and an AI RMF Profile on Trustworthy AI in Critical Infrastructure (concept note released April 7, 2026).

 Multi-State Compliance Strategy